Rec 3: Genesis: Reception

-The film has received a broad range of reviews, mostly mixed to negative, due to the straying from the original two films' serious overtones.
-The review aggregator website Rotten Tomatoes gives the film a 40% with an average rating of 5.24/10, based on 47 reviews.
+On review aggregator Rotten Tomatoes it has a 40% score based on 47 reviews, with an average rating of 5.24/10.
 The site's critics consensus reads, "[REC] 3 Genesis discards the handheld POV of its predecessors and loses the franchise's fresh perspective in the bargain, upping the gags and gore to the detriment of the chills that audiences crave."
-Metacritic.com gave the film 45 out of 100 with mixed reviews based on 11 critics.
+On Metacritic.com it has a weighted average score of 45 out of 100 based on 11 critics, indicating "mixed or average" reviews.

-At the New York Post, writer V. A. Musetto said the film was enjoyable to watch, giving it 4 out of 5 stars.
+V. A. Musetto of the New York Post said the film was enjoyable to watch, giving it 4 out of 5 stars.
 It received a negative review from Slant Magazines Ed Gonzalez, who said that "if a fourth entry wasn't already in the works, [Rec] 3: Genesis could have easily represented the nail in the franchise's coffin."

 Comic

 A comic book compilation was released in 2012 to accompany the release of REC 3, titled REC: Historias Ineditas.
 The book presents five story arcs set in the REC series, illustrated by five artists.